 General maintenance ( mowing, painting, trails, stocking visitor kiosks)

 General office assistance

 HOUSING & AMENITIES Type: Trailer/RV Pads Description: Gravel RV pads with full hookup (water, sewer, 50amp electric).
-Laundry facilities on site. no local TV reception, recommend personal satellite TV.
-Current site is suitable only for RV 40ft or shorter not including tow vehicle.
+Laundry facilities on site.
+Spotty local TV reception, recommend personal satellite TV.